pudly/schmopera-hugo/content/articles/talking-with-singers-frederica-von-stade.md

 In general opera singers are really fun and really silly.
 Many of us have come to our careers later so we're not trained musicians.
 We need a certain amount of training to do it but not like a violinist, who if they haven't started by eight, they're cooked.
 The way I describe opera singers is kind of like third graders.
 All of them.

 In my years of singing I never met somebody awful.
 In general, opera singers are fragile because they're basing everything on this little thing in their throat.
 They use their ego to protect themselves and not to push themselves on everybody.
 That's what you need to be silly enough to think you can go out there and entertain so many people.

+>I love all the friends I made and I love this particular time in a piece when we are rehearsing every day and seeing each other.

 The myth of the diva is not a myth.
 I actually sort of miss it.
 I started in the time of divas.
 When Ms Tebaldi would come in to the opera house – the buzz was so overwhelmingly exciting.
 She was marvelous looking – tall, big, with big hands.
 She always had the most fabulous large gold jewelry, and a hat, and fur.
 And she always had her assistant and her dog with her.
 We were on the floor with appreciation and excitement.